 Why make a will?TOP

 The most important reason for making a will is to make sure that, after your death, your assets are distributed in the way you want them to be.
+A will provides certainty that “the right assets, go to the right people, at the right time”.
 Your will can also specify who will act on your behalf in carrying out your directions specified in the will (the ‘executor'), and your preferred funeral arrangements, etc. The executor can be anyone over the age of 18 that you trust to do the job, including one of your relatives or one of your children (of adult age).
 The executor can also be (and often is) a beneficiary of the will.

 If you do not leave a will, your property will be distributed in a way laid down by the law.
 When a person dies without leaving a will, they are said to have died “intestate”.
 If you die intestate or your will is invalid, an administrator appointed by the court pays your bills and taxes from your assets, then distributes the remainder, based on a predetermined formula, which may not be how you intended your assets to be distributed.
 If you die intestate and don't have any living relatives, your estate is paid to the State government.